 - Eliminate any errors in your credit report.
 Check your credit report.
 If you find any errors, contact the credit reporting agency to dispute any errors and get them removed.

 - Make payments on time.
 A good payment history is the weightiest factor in your credit score for both FICO credit scores and VantageScores.
 Make payments to any loans or credit cards on time to build a good score.

 - Reduce the amount of credit you are using.
 Your credit usage or utilization plays an important role in your credit score.
 The recommended utilization is 30 percent.
 That means if you have a credit limit of $8,000, it’s best to only use $2,400 at a time.

 - Open multiple credit accounts responsibly.
 Having multiple types of credit accounts open helps build your credit score, but you don’t want to open too many accounts at once.
 A new account may temporarily lower your credit score.
 Open one account at a time, and don’t open more than one account within a few months if you can help it.

-If you want to focus on one thing to boost your credit score, focus on what matters most.
-Making timely payments will help maintain your credit and build it up over time.
-This is the most important factor for a good credit score.
+If you want to focus on one thing to boost your credit score, focus on what matters most, namely making timely payments.
+This will help maintain your credit and build it up over time as it makes up the largest percentage of your FICO credit score.

 The bottom line

 You will find better loan options with excellent credit.
 However, if you don’t qualify for an excellent-credit loan, you can still find a good deal.
 Shop around with different lenders to find the best loan package.
 If you don’t find rates and terms that work for you, work to increase your credit score before looking again.